sourcegraph/handbook/content/departments/legal/process/ContractReviewandSignatureAuthorityPolicy.md

 # Contract Review and Signature Authority Policy

-Effective and last modified July 8, 2022
+Effective and last modified October 25, 2023

 _Quick tip: Try searching this page for exactly what you’re looking for:_